birajpoddar/udacity-image-processing-api/README.md

 ## Basic Scripts

-    init        |   Used to initiliaze the project by downloading all the node_modules lint        |   Used to run eslint on src directory prettier    |   Used to runn prettier on src directory build       |   Used to transpile the TS files on src folders to dist directory jasmine     |   Used to run Jasmine Tests in dist/tests directory clean       |   Used to clean the dist folder test-smoke  |   Used to clean & build the solution and perform soke tests test        |   Used to clean & build the solution and than start the tests start-dev   |   Used to run a live version of the app without building it using the nodemon module start       |   Used to start the prod build from dist folder after cleaning & building the solution
+    init        |   Initiliazes the project by downloading all the node_modules lint        |   Runs eslint on src directory and displays error, if any prettier    |   Runs prettier on src directory and prettifies the TS files build       |   Transpiles the TS files on src folders to dist directory jasmine     |   Runs Jasmine Tests in dist/tests directory clean       |   Cleans the dist folder
+    test-smoke  |   Runs Smoke tests after cleaning & building the solution test        |   Runs Unit tests after cleaning & building the solution start-dev   |   Start a live version of the app without building it using the nodemon module start       |   Starts the prod build from dist folder after cleaning & building the solution

 ## How to run the Scripts?